duxsco/gpg-web-of-trust/README.md

 1. Making sure that public keys are published without later modifications for signature verification to succeed
 2. Creation of a class 3 S/MIME key pair issued by [CAcert](http://www.cacert.org)
 3. Creation and publication of a detached S/MIME signature for your GnuPG public key
 4. GnuPG public key retrieval and signature verification by your communication partner.
-You can try this out yourself with my S/MIME signature file provided in this repo:
+After taking care of the [system requirements](#system-requirements), you can try this out yourself with `assets/pubkey.asc.pkcs7` provided in this repo:

 ```
 $ bash s2g.sh assets/pubkey.asc.pkcs7